r4victor/tenthousandmeters/content/blog/python_bts_13.md

 2. perform the operation, e.g. [`write()`](https://man7.org/linux/man-pages/man2/write.2.html), [`recv()`](https://man7.org/linux/man-pages/man2/recv.2.html) or [`select()`](https://man7.org/linux/man-pages/man2/select.2.html);
 3. acquire the GIL.

-Thus, threads sometimes release the GIL voluntarily before another thread sets `gil_drop_request`.
+Thus, threads sometimes release the GIL voluntarily before another thread sets `eval_breaker` and `gil_drop_request`.

 In general, a thread needs to hold the GIL only while it works with Python objects.
 So CPython releases the GIL when performing any significant computations in pure C or when calling into the OS, not just when doing I/O. For example, hash functions in the [`hashlib`](https://docs.python.org/3/library/hashlib.html) standard module release the GIL when computing hashes.
 This allows us to actually speed up Python code that calls such functions using multithreading.

-Suppose we need to compute SHA-256 hashes of eight 128 MB messages.
+Suppose we want to compute SHA-256 hashes of eight 128 MB messages.
 We may compute `hashlib.sha256(message).digest()` for each message in a single thread, but we may also distribute the work among multiple threads.
 If I do the comparison on my machine, I get the following results:

 | Number of threads | Message size per thread | Time in seconds (best of 3) |
 | ----------------- | ----------------------- | --------------------------- |